Cavalier Youth: Release

 On 2 September 2013, a music video was released for "Lived a Lie".
 In addition, it was mentioned that the group's next album would be titled Cavalier Youth.
-On the same day, "Lived a Lie" was released as a single.
+On the same day, "Lived a Lie" was released as a single, after a premier on BBC Radio 1.
 On 13 November 2013, Cavalier Youth was announced for release in two months' time.
 In addition, its track listing and artwork was revealed.
 Two days later, "Hope for the Best" was made available for streaming.
 After a premier on BBC Radio 1 on 3 December, "Fresh Start Fever" was released as a single the following day.
 A music video was also released.
 Cavalier Youth was released on 27 January 2014 through major label BMG.
+A mutual friend of BMG witnessed the band at Reading Festival in 2012.
+Subsequently, an A&R representative was adamant about signing the vans to the point he flew out to Los Angeles while they were recording.
+BMG allowed them to have the support of a major label while retaining the atmosphere of an independent label.

-It was released the following day in North America through Prospect Park.
+The album was released the following day in North America through Prospect Park.
 The CD/DVD version included a making-of documentary, titled Oceans Away, filmed during the recording process.
 The iTunes Store edition included the documentary, as well as "Champagne Wishes" and the music video for "Lived a Lie".
 Prospect Park Records president Jeremy Summers had previously worked with BMG on releases with Backstreet Boys and Five Finger Death Punch; Dave Wallace from You Me at Six's management called Summers to congratulate him on the success of those two acts.
 Summers said the label had been aware of You Me at Six's success in the UK, with some members of staff seeing them live, being impressed by the performance.
 Following this, he decided to sign them.